kempy/tlwtf/prework.md

 From the main page in your browswer, open the **1_hello_tensorflow.ipynb** notebook.
 Ensure you can run all the cells in notebook.
 If you have more time and you'd like to learn more about TensorFlow, you can also complete the **2_getting_started.ipynb** notebook.

-Once you can load the pre-wor notebooks, you're good to go for the workshop!
+Once you can load the pre-work notebooks, you're good to go for the workshop!